Property rights (economics): Economic development

+Incomplete contracts

 Sanford Grossman, Oliver Hart, and John Hardman Moore developed the property rights approach to the theory of the firm based on the paradigm of incomplete contracts.
 These authors argue that in the real world, contracts are incomplete and hence it is impossible to contractually specify what decisions will have to be taken in any conceivable state of the world.
 There will be renegotiations in the future, so parties have insufficient investment incentives (since they will only get a fraction of the investment's return in future negotiations); i.e., there is a hold-up problem.
 Hence, they argue property rights matter because they determine who has control over future decisions if no agreement will be reached.
 In other words, property rights determine the parties' future bargaining positions (while their bargaining powers, i.e. their fractions of the renegotiation surplus, are independent of the property rights allocation).
 The property rights approach to the theory of the firm can thus explain pros and cons of integration in the context of private firms.
 Yet, it has also been applied in various other frameworks such as public good provision and privatization.
 The property rights approach has been extended in many directions.
 For instance, some authors have studied different bargaining solutions, while other authors have studied the role of asymmetric information.